wizards-of-lua/wizards-of-lua/docs/_modules/Vec3.md

     description: Returns an inverted version of the current vector.
     examples:
       - url: Vec3/invert.md
+  - name: normalize
+    parameters:
+    results: Vec3
+    description: "Returns a normalize version of the current vector, which means a vector with a magnitude of 1 meter and pointing into the same direction as the original vector.
+    "
+    examples:
+      - url: Vec3/normalize.md
 ---

 'Vec3' is short for '3-dimensional Vector'.